Maurite/Zombeydere/README.md

 Simple script with RNPC and Icognito's Streamer to create Zombie NPCs

 [ENGLISH]

+IMPORTANT: Add the following line on top of your gamemode's OnPlayerConnect and OnPlayerSpawn callbacks.

+`if(IsPlayerNPC(playerid)) return 1;`

 How to use?

 Open the Zombeydere.pwn file and find the following: